TarunNagdeve/GSoC-2021/index.md

 ## Week 1 (7th June- 13th June 2021)
+ Tasks to be accomplished:-
- Tasks:- 1.
-Renaming the images in the dataset.
+ 1. Renaming the images in the dataset. <br />
-         2. Preprocessing the images.
+ 2. Preprocessing the images. <br />
-         3. Selecting a model to train the dataset.
+ 3. Selecting a model to train the dataset.<br />